brenwarren/travel-app-capstone/README.md

 ## Extra Features
 - Locally stored image from Pixbay pulled for the country from Pixabay API when the entered location brings up no results (good for obscure localities).
 - Same locally stored image is used as initial app open image.
+NOTE: Pixabay direct image URL's expire daily so it was necessary to have locally stored versions.
+This also helped with offline functionality.
 - Allows user to export the Travel Summary to PDF.
 Export to PDF button is hidden until the travel summary output is available.
 - Allows the user to add a todo list and/or packing list for their trip.